CI Tauri: Radial velocity

+Disk morphology

-In 2018 the possible detection of three more planets (inferred by gaps in the protoplanetary disk surrounding the star) was announced.
+In 2018 the possible detection of three more planets, inferred by gaps in the protoplanetary disk surrounding the star, was announced.
 Using the Atacama Large Millimeter Array (ALMA) to look for 'siblings' of CI Tauri b, a team of researchers detected three distinct gaps in the protoplanetary disk which their theoretical modelling suggests are caused by three other planets.
-The two outer planets are believed to be about the mass of Saturn, while the inner planet's mass is around the same as CI Tauri b.
+The two outer planets are believed to be about the mass of Saturn, while the inner planet's mass is around the same as Jupiter.
 Two of the new planets are similarly located to those inferred in the HL Tauri protoplanetary disk.

+Another 2018 study also found evidence for the outermost of these planets at around 100 AU, estimating a mass of 0.25-0.8 times that of Jupiter.
 If this discovery is confirmed this would be the most massive collection of exoplanets ever detected at this age with its four planets spanning a factor of a thousand in orbital radius.

 The gaps are visible in wideband photography, but not in the gas spectral lines.
 These "gaps" may be lower-temperature shadows of dust in the inner disk cast on outer parts rather than true gaps carved by planets.